dogabudak/crewmeister-challenge/README.md

 1- 3 states should be there (either requested, approved or rejected) 2- absense type take it proper
 3- absense date take it from query params
-4- docker containers
-5- total count is not shown